MR

 3. Allowance for the Survivor

-Finally, you may also be eligible for Allowance for the Survivor if your annual income is less than $26,256.
-However, you must be:
+You may also be eligible for Allowance for the Survivor if your annual income is less than $28,080.
+However, you must be between 60-64 years old, a widowed/widower without a common-law relationship.

 The Old Age Security pension is ideal for every Canadian senior looking to offset their cost of living in Canada.
+While the amount may be small, it can pay off some of your bills and save you dollars monthly.

-As discussed above, you can increase your OAS income by delaying it up to 5 years.
+However, it’s essential to think twice before applying for the OAS pension when you clock 65.
+You can increase your OAS income by delaying it up to 5 years.
 But do you have other sources of income that can sustain you through these years?

 While it may be beneficial to delay the OAS payment, consider your situation before doing so.